alphagov/govuk-developer-docs/source/manual/review-apps.html.md

 Heroku:

 - Add a [Procfile](https://devcenter.heroku.com/articles/procfile) that tells
-heroku how to run your application;
+Heroku how to run your application;
 - Add a file called `app.json` with the expected app configuration.
 - Ensure the Gemfile references the correct Ruby version